 Bad experiences are only going to discourage them and their friends to apply to your company.
 Here, you are not only losing out on employer brand; you are also stopping the talent pool from replenishing itself organically and effortlessly.

-What Happens Once Good Experience is in Place?
+What Happens once a Good Candidate Experience is in Place?

 Builds Brand Health and hence, Brand Loyalty